LeungZ9/vue-super-admin/packages/admin-base/README.md

 # admin-base

-> admin-base is a root package for admin console to render
+> admin-base is a root package to inject basic logic for every module package

 ### Components